Thomas Coote (Irish politician): Early life

-He was the third son of Richard Coote, 1st Baron Coote of Colooney and his wife Mary St. George, daughter of Sir George St. George.
+He was the third son of Richard Coote, 1st Baron Coote of Collooney and his wife Mary St. George, daughter of George St George, 1st Baron St George.
 Richard Coote, 1st Earl of Bellomont (second creation), the controversial governor of New York and Massachusetts, was his eldest brother; Richard was born in 1636, but Thomas, who outlived him by forty years, must have been much younger than his brother.
 He was the heir of his uncle, also named Thomas Coote, of Cootehill, County Cavan.
 Thomas was "bred to the law": he entered Middle Temple in 1683, returned to Ireland in 1684 to practice at the Irish Bar, and entered the King's Inns the same year.